 Paris’ Eiffel Tower, the picturesque canals of Venice, and London’s Buckingham Palace are some of the most popular attractions in Europe.
-While visiting those destinations are on many travelers’ bucket lists, there are countless others that you should consider too.
-From the cerulean seas of the Greek Islands to the northern lights of Tromso, Norway and beyond, these European travel experiences are sure to be calling your name.
+While visiting those destinations is on many travelers’ bucket lists, there are countless others that you should consider too.
+From the cerulean seas of the Greek Islands to the northern lights of Tromso, Norway, and beyond, these European travel experiences will surely be calling your name.

-The Scottish Highlands not only offer some of the planet’s most jaw-dropping scenery with soaring mountains, cascading falls, glistening lakes and ancient castles, but this area is home to the country’s most famous loch of all – Loch Ness.
-Here, you can relax at water’s edge and try to catch a glimpse of its notorious Loch Ness monster, head out on a boat tour and visit the ruins of Urquhart Castle.
-While only the ruins of the medieval fortress remain, it makes for picture-postcard photographs and by climbing Grant Tower, you’ll get a great view of the iconic lake as well as the chance to look into the prison cell that was said to have once held the legendary Gaelic bard Domhnall Donn.
+The Scottish Highlands not only offer some of the planet’s most jaw-dropping scenery with soaring mountains, cascading falls, glistening lakes, and ancient castles, but this area is home to the country’s most famous loch of all – Loch Ness.
+Here, you can relax at the water’s edge and try to catch a glimpse of its notorious Loch Ness monster, head out on a boat tour and visit the ruins of Urquhart Castle.
+While only the ruins of the medieval fortress remain, it makes for picture-postcard photographs.
+By climbing Grant Tower, you’ll get a great view of the iconic lake as well as the chance to look into the prison cell that was said to have once held the legendary Gaelic bard Domhnall Donn.

 Throughout the U.K. and Ireland, there are multiple castles available for overnight stays, but Thornbury Castle is arguably one of the best.
 Situated near the edge of the famously picturesque Cotswolds just east of the Welsh border, you can live your fantasy of sleeping like a king or queen in the only Tudor castle that’s been opened up as a hotel.
 The luxurious rooms feature canopy beds, aged tapestries and stone walls, that truly feel as if you’ve gone back to medieval times.